d8bfd8/d8bfd8/wiki/automation.md

+## Automation CBT

+- behaviour
-- little automation skill leads to high automation effort
+  - little automation skill leads to
+    - lack of automation willingness and
+    - feeling overwhelmed
+- feelings
+  - feeling overwhelmed leads to
+    - little automation skill and
-- high automation effort leads to lack of automation willingness
+    - lack of automation willingness
+- thoughts
-- lack of automation willingness leads to little automation skill
+  - lack of automation willingness leads to
+    - little automation skill and
+    - feeling overwhelmed